 - Neurosurgical opinion should be sought for cases of secondary hydrocephalus.

-- Carotid endarterectomy: see the separate Carotid Artery Occlusion article and the separate article Stroke Prevention.
+- Carotid endarterectomy: see separate Carotid Artery Occlusion and Stroke Prevention articles.

 - There is currently insufficient evidence to support intracranial stenting, unless part of research protocol.